-CyanogenMod provides you with an up-to-date version of Android.
+LineageOS provides you with an up-to-date version of Android.
 It’s also a pure, stock Android experience.
-Yes, CyanogenMod adds lots of their own tweaks and a handful of apps.
+Yes, the Lineage developers add lots of their own tweaks and a handful of apps.
 However, they respect Google’s interface.
-The tweaks CyanogenMod adds don’t feel out of place—many of them are just added to the Settings screen as new options.
-Because it dispenses with the additional bloat a lot of manufacturers and carriers add, it’s also very fast.
+The tweaks the operating system adds don’t feel out of place—many of them are just added to the Settings screen as new options.
+Because it dispenses with the additional bloat a lot of manufacturers and carriers add, LineageOS is also very fast.

-This is the biggest reason to install CyanogenMod.
+This is the biggest reason to install a custom ROM.
 If it supports your device, it will provide you with a pure, up-to-date Android experience.
 It’s a way to revitalize old Android devices that manufacturers are no longer updating.

-Privacy Guard lets you control which permissions installed apps can use, and which permissions new apps will get by default.
+Privacy Guard lets you control which permissions installed apps can use, and which permissions new apps get by default.
 This gives you an iOS-style permission experience on Android, so you can decide whether that app should be allowed to access your location, contacts, and other private data while still using the app.
-This is based on an Android feature called App Ops that Google removed access to.
+This is based on an Android feature named App Ops to which Google removed access.

 Privacy Guard also displays a notification when you’re using an app with blocked permissions.
-If an app isn’t working properly, this notification will remind you that you may want to re-enable some permissions.
-You’ll find this under Settings > Privacy > Privacy Guard.
+If an app isn’t working properly, this notification reminds you that you may want to re-enable some permissions.
+You can enable Privacy Guard and control notifications by heading to Settings > Privacy > Privacy Guard.

-The Superuser screen integrates root permissions into Android’s Settings screen.
-This interface functions as a traditional way to allow and disallow superuser requests from apps, but it also allows you to enable root or disable it for your entire device.
+The “Superuser” screen integrates root permissions into Android’s Settings screen.
+This interface functions as a traditional way to allow and disallow superuser requests from apps, but it also allows you to enable or disable root for your entire device.
 You don’t have to connect your phone or tablet to your computer and run any commands, and you won’t lose root when upgrading.
-CyanogenMod gives you root access if you want it and allows you to disable root access if you don’t need it.
+LineageOS is compatible with root access if you want it, and allows you to disable root access if you don’t need it.

-The DSP Manager app provides system-wide equalizer controls you can use to adjust the sound coming from your device, enabling bass boost, activating an equalizer, and selecting presets that match the music you listen to.
+The AudioFX app provides system-wide equalizer controls you can use to adjust the sound coming from your device, enabling bass boost, activating an equalizer, and selecting presets that match the music you listen to.

-CyanogenMod even includes the ability to enable keyboard cursor control — your volume keys will move the text cursor when your software keyboard is open.
+LineageOS even includes the ability to enable keyboard cursor control, so that your volume keys move the text cursor when your software keyboard is open.
 This could make typing more efficient, allowing you to adjust the cursor without having to move your finger a pixel to the left or right on the touchscreen.

-CyanogenMod includes profiles, which you can find under Settings > Profiles or by long-pressing the power button and tapping the Profile option.
+LineageOS includes profiles, which you can find under Settings > Users or by long-pressing the power button, and then tapping the “Profile” option.
 Profiles are groups of settings.
-For example, you might always set your phone to vibrate mode and disable mobile data at work, so you could group those settings into the Work profile and switch to the Work profile whenever you want to change the settings rather than changing each individual setting.
+For example, say you always set your phone to vibrate mode and disable mobile data when you’re at work.
+You could group those settings into a “Work” profile and just switch to the profile instead of changing each individual setting.
 You can also activate profiles using Tasker.

-CyanogenMod also includes a handful of its own apps, like the Trebuchet home screen launcher, the clock home screen widget, a File Manager with root file access, the Apollo music player, and a terminal emulator.
-Many of these apps can also be installed on other Android devices, and they can all be replaced with other apps you may like better.
+LineageOS also includes a handful of its own apps, like the Trebuchet home screen launcher, the clock home screen widget, a File Manager with root file access, a custom music player, and a terminal emulator.
+You can also install many of these apps on other Android devices, and you can all be replace them with other apps you may like better.